Bob Mortimer: Solo career and appearances

-Since March 2016, Mortimer has co-hosted a regular podcast, Athletico Mince, alongside Andy Dawson.
+Since March 2016, Mortimer has written and co-hosted regular comedy podcast, Athletico Mince, alongside Andy Dawson.
 Mortimer has appeared on numerous episodes of the Sky1 comedy panel game Duck Quacks Don't Echo, hosted by his regular Would I Lie to You? team captain, Lee Mack.
 In 2017, Mortimer competed in and won series 5 of Taskmaster against Aisling Bea, Sally Phillips, Nish Kumar and Mark Watson.
 He then competed in the Taskmaster: Champion of Champions series against Noel Fielding, Josh Widdicombe, Katherine Ryan and Rob Beckett, coming last.

 In June and July 2018, Mortimer teamed up with his longtime friend and fellow comedian, Paul Whitehouse, in a BBC2 six part comedy series, Mortimer & Whitehouse: Gone Fishing.
 The two friends, who have both suffered from heart conditions, shared their thoughts and experiences while fishing at a variety of locations around the UK.
-Five series of the programme have aired to date; a book was released in 2020, series 4 and a Christmas special aired in 2021.
+Six series of the programme have aired to date; a book was released in 2020, series 4 and Christmas specials aired in 2021 and 2023.
 On 3 February 2019, Mortimer appeared on the BBC Radio programme Desert Island Discs.

-In 2019, Mortimer appeared on an episode of Channel 4's Travel Man with Richard Ayoade.
+On 25 August 2021, Mortimer appeared on episode 116 of the food and comedy podcast Off Menu, hosted by comedians James Acaster and Ed Gamble.
+His dream menu was an Odeon Cinema hotdog as a starter, with ketchup and mustard, swirled by his own finger.
+Main course was a "perfect vindaloo" with poppadoms and chips.
+Side dish was a shallow fried turbot.
+His chosen drink was a citrus IPA served at minus 20 degrees.
+Dessert was a syrup sponge pudding and custard, made by his wife.
+He was allowed to have a Boost baguette and a cube of frozen custard on his way home.
+In September 2021, Mortimer released an autobiography titled And Away....